Aesop Cover

 Why the Turtle?
 Among Aesop’s many available characters, why does Aesop not use another character with a similar general character?

 Aesop uses his Turtle, because it is the Turtle who has the same home where ever he goes.
-The Turtle is the quintessential example of a character who takes himself with himself wherever he goes, and wherever he goes, he gets there slowly.
+The Turtle is the quintessential example of a character who “takes himself with himself wherever he goes,” and wherever he goes, he gets there slowly.

 This is key to understanding this fable, being the Turtle-as-the-character’s unique static condition of self.
-The Turtle is the quintessential, “We take ourselves with us wherever we go.
+The Turtle is the quintessential:

 In this fact of the Turtle being constrained to his same home everywhere, Aesop minimizes the external potential benefits to the actor in the context.
 That is, the Turtle has a desire, but with the minimum available benefit of context improvement.